 In our Modern Sales Mastery digital training program, we teach sellers how to leverage their LinkedIn profiles to become more attractive to potential buyers.
 In the online on demand course you will learn how to boost your visibility, engage more successfully, build TOMA and subject matter expertise and be more successful with LinkedIn.
 But here’s a quick strategy to boost your visibility -use LinkedIn Kudos.

-Here’s what your sales reps can do to optimize their profiles:
+Here’s what your reps can do to optimize their profiles:

 - Add a LinkedIn banner to their profile reflecting their business brand

 - Use their 220-character LinkedIn headline to explain how they help their customer

-- Add a 10-second audio introduction (this is only available on mobile)
+- Add a 10-second LinkedIn audio introduction (this is only available on mobile)